 The Bil’in resident whose story was featured in the film Five Broken Cameras was killed in April 2009, but the investigation into his death has still not been completed

-Bassem Abu Rahmah, age 30, was killed in April 2009 after he was struck in the chest by an extended-range tear gas grenade during a demonstration against the Separation Barrier in his home village of Bil’in.
-Three video segments filmed during the demonstration prove that Abu Rahmah was situated to the east of the fence, did not act violently, and did not endanger the soldiers in any way.
-The petitioners also attached an opinion prepared by experts from London and New York who have analyzed the films documenting the incident and determined that the grenade was aimed directly at Abu Rahmah.
-Accordingly, and given that the deceased did not pose any threat to the soldiers, the shooting constituted a criminal offense.
-Accordingly, the soldier who fired the grenade should be prosecuted and, depending on the results of the investigation, it is possible that his commanders should also be prosecuted.
+Bassem Abu Rahmeh, age 30, was killed in April 2009 after he was struck in the chest by an extended-range tear gas grenade during a demonstration against the Separation Barrier in his home village of Bil’in.
+Three video segments filmed during the demonstration prove that Abu Rahmeh was situated to the east of the barrier, did not act violently, and did not endanger the soldiers in any way.
+The petitioners also attached an opinion prepared by experts from London and New York who have analyzed the films documenting the incident and determined that the grenade was aimed directly at Abu Rahmeh.
+Accordingly, and given that the deceased did not pose any threat to the soldiers, the shooting constitutes a criminal offense.
+Accordingly, the soldier who fired the grenade should be prosecuted and, depending on the results of the investigation, it is possible that his commanders should be prosecuted as well.
 The video segments also show that other soldiers fired gas grenades directly at demonstrators during the protest, in the presence of senior officers and in complete contravention of the open-fire regulations.